 I wasn’t sure how to order the stories I’ve been preparing for this series on the History of the Addict & Society.
 Instead of using something pedestrian like chronology or chemical family, I went a little more esoteric.
-I hope you’ll come with me as I move from notion to related notion in the series, starting the original justifications for anti-vice laws in the USA, ones you may have never considered.Check this out: The use of drugs by prostitutes in the early 20th century attracted men to a lifestyle alternative to the protestant work ethic, gay and straight, such that the substances needed to be controlled.
+I hope you’ll come with me as I move from notion to related notion in the series, starting the original justifications for anti-vice laws in the USA, ones you may have never considered.Check this out: The use of drugs by sex workers in the early 20th century attracted men to a lifestyle alternative to the protestant work ethic, gay and straight, such that the substances needed to be controlled.
 It wasn’t just the substance use, but the perversion (or in this case, inversion) of the masculine gender role that ensured substance use went from uneasy toleration in the late 19th Century to outright prohibition before WWI broke out.

 In the late 1800’s, the predominant users of hard drugs (opium & cocaine) were Victorian upper middle class women.
 By the time the first World War began, morphine and heroin (both invented in the last quarter of the 19th Century) had been declared controlled substances under the Harrison Narcotics Tax Act, being blamed for creating the modern “drug addict” by anti-vice & anti-drug reformers.
 But how did this change happen & why?
 An academic paper written in 2009 by Mara L. Keire in the Journal of Social History (full text here) explains.